-You can continue your Pilates practice even with back pain.
+How to modify your Pilates practice for back pain.

 The latest research supports the benefits of exercise for overcoming back pain.
 Pilates can be particularly beneficial because it strengthens the core muscles needed to support your back and promotes balanced muscle development.